Andrychów: World War II

 On September 4, 1939, Andrychów was captured by the Wehrmacht at the beginning of World War II.
 The town was incorporated directly into the Third Reich, and on November 24, 1939, the Germans burned the local synagogue.
 They conscripted Jews for forced labor and beat and tortured members of the Jewish community.
 In September, 1941, the Germans established a Jewish ghetto in a poor part of town, with the displaced Poles taking over Jewish houses.
 The Jewish community continued to worship, organized clandestine schools for their children, and established a day care and public kitchens to feed the hungry.
 In July 1942, the Germans rounded up the Jewish population.
-About 100 ill and unfit were sent to Wadowice and from there to be murdered at Belzec.
+About 100 ill and unfit were sent to Wadowice and from there to be murdered at the Belzec extermination camp.
 Another 40 were sent to Auschwitz where most were immediately murdered or perished later from starvation, beatings, or disease.
 More than 100 were sent to labor camps and another 60 to the Wadowice ghetto.

 Later some Jews who had been sent to the Wadowice ghetto were sent back to Andrychów because their labor was needed.
 In July 1943, the men in this group were sent to other labor camps and in November, the women were sent to Auschwitz.
 About 25 Jews from Andrychów were thought to have survived the Holocaust.

 Germans retreated westwards on January 26, 1945, and next day Andrychów was captured by the Red Army.
+Afterwards, it was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.

+Post-war period

 In the Polish People's Republic, Andrychów was an important center of textile industry, with a large cotton plant (Zakłady Przemysłu Bawełnianego).
 Another important factory was Andrychów Machine Works (Andrychowska Fabryka Maszyn), which was based on the German World War II era factory Areo-Stall Werke.

+From 1975 to 1998, Andrychów was administratively located in the Bielsko-Biała Voivodeship.